CHAOSS Software

 • see GrimoireLab in action in the CHAOSS Dashboard.

-• explore data about compliance, security, dependencies, and related software topics to better understand potential risks associated with an open source project in addition to using visualizations to learn about community health.
+• explore data about compliance, security, dependencies, and related software topics to better understand potential risks associated with an open source project.

 While anyone can use either tool to derive meaningful insights:

-• Data scientists, researchers, and other data analysts might be more comfortable writing custom queries using Augur’s relational database for in-depth research.
+• Data scientists, researchers, and other data analysts might be more comfortable writing custom queries using CollectOSS’s relational database for in-depth research.

 • Community managers, engineering / product teams, or project leaders might appreciate the ease of spotting trends using GrimoireLab’s visualizations across various use cases.